DO YOU KNOW YOUR RISK DEFINITIONS?

 • Severity: The monetary impact of a loss.

-• Expected losses: Loss projections ("loss pics") based on probability distributions and statistics; frequently developed using actuarial techniques.
+• Expected losses: Loss projections based on probability distributions and statistics; frequently developed using actuarial techniques.

-For a complimentary review of the risks your business faces, please feel free to contact us at any time.
+For a complimentary review of the risks your business faces, please feel free to review our Risk Management in Business, or talk to an agent.

 Need insurance for You, Your Family or Your Business?